Local universality of repulsive particle systems and random matrices: Introduction and main results

-Now, $P_{N,Q,\b}$ is said to admit bulk universality, if for all $a$ with $\mu_{Q,\b}(a)>0$ and all $t_1,\dots,t_k$ the limit
+Now, $P_{N,Q,\beta}$ is said to admit bulk universality, if for all $a$ with $\mu_{Q,\beta}(a)>0$ and all $t_1,\ldots,t_k$ the limit

-exists and coincides with the one for $P_{N,G,\b}$, $G$ quadratic (the so-called Gaussian $\b$-ensemble).
-Universality here should be understood as coincidence of the limit \eqref{p39} with the corresponding Gaussian $\b$-ensemble.
+exists and coincides with the one for $P_{N,G,\beta}$, $G$ quadratic (the so-called Gaussian $\beta$-ensemble).
+Universality here should be understood as a coincidence of limit (\ref{p39}) with the corresponding Gaussian $\beta$-ensemble.
 This has been established for large classes of $Q$.
-The scaling in \eqref{p39} is chosen such that the asymptotic mean spacing between consecutive eigenvalues is normalized to $1$.
-However, it is known that the limit depends on $\b$ though.\\ In the case $\b=2$, which appears frequently in ``real world statistical studies``, the limiting object \eqref{p39} is determinantal of type
+The scaling in (\ref{p39}) is chosen such that the asymptotic mean spacing between consecutive eigenvalues is normalized to $1$.
+However, it is known that the limit depends on $\beta$.